 Pronunciation of 'Atriplex'

-The word 'Atriplex' refers to a genus of plants commonly known as saltbush or orache.
-It is pronounced as 'ˈætrɪplɛks' in English (en-US).
+The word 'Atriplex' refers to a genus of plants commonly known as saltbush or orache, which are found in saline environments.
+It is pronounced as 'ˈætrɪˌplɛks' in English (en-US).

 Word Origin

-The word 'Atriplex' originates from Latin, derived from the Greek word 'atraphaxis', which refers to a type of edible plant.
+The word 'Atriplex' originates from Latin, derived from the Greek word 'atriplex', which refers to a type of edible plant.

 Pronunciation Details